jplaurie/PointVortex/README.md

 - Periodic dynamics currently requires a square, zero-net-circulation domain.
 - Core regularization is available only for the infinite plane.
 - Singular encounters, disk-boundary violations, and non-finite states stop the run.
-- `archive/` and legacy plotting scripts are retained for history and are not part of the active, tested workflow.